scribble-rs/scribble.rs/README.md

 Feel free to play on [scribblers.fly.dev](https://scribblers.fly.dev).
 Note that the instance may not respond instantly.

+## Configuration

+Configuration is read from environment variables or a `.env` file located in the working directory.

 ## Building / Running

 First you'll need to install the Go compiler by followng the instructions at https://go.dev/doc/install.